 Instructions

-- Bake for 10-12 minutes until the tops are a light golden brown
+- Bake the biscuits for 13-15 minutes or until the tops are a light golden brown.

 **Nutritional data disclaimer**